William O'Dell, Director

 Caleb Stewart, Research Analyst

 Caleb Stewart joined the Shimberg Center in the summer of 2009.
 His research currently focuses on the preservation of affordable rental housing.
 He is a board member of the Neighborhood Housing Development Corporation; a non-profit affordable housing development corporation.
 He also serves on the City of s SHIP Affordable Housing Advisory Committee.
 Caleb volunteers his time to organize projects for his neighborhood association in the city of Gainesville.
-Caleb earned his s degree in Urban and Regional Planning from the University of Florida in 2010.
+Caleb earned his Masters degree in Urban and Regional Planning from the University of Florida in 2010.